Value of Communication in Goal-Oriented Semantic Communications: A Pareto Analysis: Semantics-Aware Communication Model

 Each state of the chain represents either a quantized level of a physical process or, as is our main focus, an abstract status of a dynamical system (e.g., operating modes, component failures, or anomalies).
-As such, the chain is \emph{prioritized}, with states differing in their relative importance to system performance.
+The chain is therefore \emph{prioritized}: states differ in their relative importance to system performance.

-At each time $t$, the sensor observes the source and decides whether to transmit its current observation to the receiver.
-Denote by $U_t \in \mathcal{U}$ the sensor's decision at time $t$, where $U_t = 0$ means no transmission and $U_t = 1$ means a decision to transmit.
-We consider a practical network in which the sensor can transmit only intermittently over a packet-drop wireless channel.
-At each time $t$, the transmitted packet is either successfully decoded by the receiver or erased due to channel unreliability.
-Let $H_t$ denote the erasure indicator, where $H_t = 1$ represents a successful reception and $H_t = 0$ represents an erasure event.
-The sequence $\{H_t\}$ is modeled as an independent and identically distributed (i.i.d.)
-Bernoulli process with
+At each time $t$, the sensor decides whether to transmit its current observation to the receiver.
+Let $U_{t} \in \mathcal{U} = \{0, 1\}$ denote the sensor's decision, where $U_{t} = 1$ if a transmission is attempted and $U_{t} = 0$ otherwise.
+We consider a practical network in which the sensor can transmit only intermittently over a packet-drop channel~\cite{schenato2008optimal, schenato2007foundations}.
+Specifically, each transmitted packet is either successfully delivered or lost due to channel unreliability.
+Let $H_{t}$ denote the channel state, where $H_{t} = 1$ represents a successful reception and $H_{t} = 0$ represents a packet drop.
+The sequence $\{H_{t}\}$ is modeled as an independent and identically distributed (i.i.d.)
+Bernoulli process with packet drop probability $\Pr(H_{t} = 0) = p_{f}$.

-The receiver generates a real-time estimate $\hat{X}_t \in \mathcal{X}$ based on all received messages $Y_{1:t}$.
-At each time $t$, the received message is given by